 4. Restart the VNC

-To restart the VNC, we need to close it with:
+To restart the VNC, we need to close it.
+First, kill the current session:

 tightVNCserver -kill: 1